brusq-RH/hands_on_tower_150621/2-cred/README.md

 ```

 What does this mean?`
-* Tower user student<"N"> can connect to the managed hosts with SSH key authentication as user ec2-user.
+* Tower user `student<N>` can connect to the managed hosts with SSH key authentication as user ec2-user.
 * User ec2-user can execute commands on the managed hosts as root with sudo.

 ###  Configure Machine Credentials